-Although buffer therapies have the potential to neutralize the acidic tumor microenvironment, local administration of buffers is generally not feasible.
-In order to deliver alkalization therapy to tumors, the Company has developed DOS47, a proprietary technology platform.
-DOS47 compounds are conjugates of two components: the plant-based urease enzyme and an antibody that binds to a tumor-specific antigen.
-The antibody component targets the conjugate to tumors and the urease enzyme converts endogenous urea into metabolites that include ammonia and hydroxyl ions, thus raising the pH of the tumor microenvironment.
+Although buffer therapies have the potential to neutralize the acidic tumour microenvironment, local administration of buffers is generally not feasible.
+In order to deliver alkalization therapy to tumours, the Company has developed DOS47, a proprietary technology platform.
+DOS47 compounds are conjugates of two components: the plant-based urease enzyme and an antibody that binds to a tumour-specific antigen.
+The antibody component targets the conjugate to tumours and the urease enzyme converts endogenous urea into metabolites that include ammonia and hydroxyl ions, thus raising the pH of the tumour microenvironment.